superboubek/bcd/README.md

 All rights reserved.

+## Release Notes ##

+### v1.1 ###
+* New architecture:
+	* BCD is now a library, for easy integration in host renders.
+	* A new sample accumulator object helps easily dumping samples during rendering for later extracting BCD inputs and denoising the final image.
+	* Dependency are now managed through git submodules.
+	* The command line tool is still here.
+* Denoising presets can now be saved/loaded in a JSON file.
+* New GUI to load images, configure the BCD denoiser, run it interactively, load and save presets.
+* Various bug fixes.
+* Now properly compiles and runs on Linux and Windows 10, in CPU and GPU mode.
+* Improved CMake.

+### v1.0 ##
+Initial version.

 ## Building ##

 This program uses CMake.
-It has been tested on Linux.
-It should work on Windows too, but building on MacOSX could require more efforts.
+It has been tested on Linux and Windows 10.
+Building on MacOS has not been tested but should not cause major problem, at least for the CPU version.

-This program has several dependencies that need to be installed first:
+This program has several dependencies that are automatically downloaded through GIT submodules:

 Required:

 * OpenEXR
 * Eigen

-Optional:
+* JSON
+* zlib

+Optional (need to be installed on the host system):

 * OpenMP
 * CUDA